 A 2012 study from the Chulalongkorn University in Bangkok examined the effects of gotu kola on different wound types in rats.
 While the study applied different varieties of gotu kola extracts the wounds, the results indicated that “all extracts of gotu kola facilitate the wound healing process in both incision and burn wounds.”
 Given this research, the potential for the healthy development of skin cells may be useful in humans, though further study would be necessary to validate these claims.

 Aside from using gotu kola to support healthy-looking skin, research suggests that this medicinal plant may have several other potential benefits, including providing support for cognitive function.
 A 2012 study published in the International Journal of Alzheimers’s Disease suggests that gotu kola extract may provide a unique therapeutic mechanism and novel active compounds of potential relevance to the treatment of Alzheimer’s disease.
 Further studies have found that gotu kola can provide support for feelings of relaxation, stress, and mood and behavior.

 How to Use Gotu Kola

-At Natural Healthy Concepts, we have several gotu kola extracts, as well as gotu kola teas and supplements.
+At Natural Healthy Concepts, we have several gotu kola extracts and complex blends, as well as gotu kola teas and supplements.
 We offer a wide selection of gotu kola products so that you are able to find something that will help you achieve your unique health goals.
 We also offer blends that include gotu kola extract as well as other ingredients to address specific needs, such as providing support for stress, memory, and cognitive function.

 If you already use gotu kola, leave us a comment below to tell us about your experience.
 We’d love to hear what works for you!